 Generations X and Y see a change in the company as an opportunity to grow.
 But Gen Z expects a change to happen on a continuous basis.

 Instructor-led training and self-learning tools are more for Baby Boomers and Gen X. The other two groups prefer collaborative and technology-centric options.

 The story at an accounting firm is no different.
-Now that the tax season has officially begun and stress levels of CPAs at their highest.
+Now that the tax season will officially begin from January 29, 2018; stress levels of CPAs will be at their highest.
 It is all the more important to maintain peace and harmony in the office.

 It doesn’t matter whether you are running an accounting firm or are a part of a team, create a positive and motivating environment for those working with you.
 Thankfully, here are 5 ways to manage a multi-generational workforce during the busy period:

 During the tax season, every accounting professional is on his toes taking client phone calls, filing tax returns and simply meeting deadlines.
 Everybody is trying to do a good job because in the end, they are accountable to not just their clients but also to themselves – never forget that.